ad-build-test/tap_test/README.md

 1. c++ - [Catch2](https://github.com/catchorg/Catch2/blob/devel/docs/ci-and-misc.md#top) popular c++ testing framework which has more than just pass/fail

 I used [this c++ producer library](https://github.com/cbab/libtappp) - for simple prototyping

+## Consumer libraries
+Since there is only one consumer/parser (build system backend) and its in java, I used [this java consumer library](https://tupilabs.com/tap4j/tap4j/tapconsumer.html)